lenardg/whad/README.md

 A command-line utility that tracks how much time you spend in different windows and applications throughout the day.

+## History

+This started as an experiment using Cursor to log who I talk with over Slack.
+It then evolved into a full blown experiment of testing Coding Agents, that ended in frustration.
+I left a single Cursor rule file in place, to remind me of the horrors of this vibe coding experience.

+In the end, the tool became quite useful so now here it is.

 ## Features

 - Automatically tracks active window titles and process names